 3. Infusion Process:

 - Place your chosen ingredients in a clean, sterilized jar.
-Pour your oil, vinegar, or spirit over them, ensuring they are completely submerged.
+Pour your oil, vinegar, or spirit over them, completely submerging them.

 - Note: Garlic-infused oil should be prepared fresh and stored in the fridge to avoid the risk of botulism.